 Interested in becoming a Producer?
 Up-and-coming producers and relevant senior crew will now be able to access a new bespoke Producer’s Handbook.
 The resource addresses some of the paperwork and jargon queries that producers may encounter when starting out in their new role and provides them with a handy reference guide to help them navigate their new grade.
 Visit ScreenSkills to read their Handbook to Support High-end TV Producers

-ScreenSkills Masterclasses: TV commissioners reveal what makes a good pitch and Craftspeople share their top tips for success.
-These masterclasses were commissioned during the Coronavirus lockdown to encourage freelancers from the film, TV and animation industries in the time of crisis.
-Visit ScreenSkills to access the masterclasses where screen industry professionals share the secrets of their careers from their homes.
+ScreenSkills Masterclasses: Screen industry greats talk candidly about the secrets of their careers from their homes.
+TV commissioners reveal what makes a good pitch.
+Craftspeople share their top tips for success.
+These are videos of events commissioned during the coronavirus lockdown to encourage freelancers from the film, TV and animation industries in the time of crisis.
+Visit ScreenSkills to access the masterclasses.

 Supporting Film Industry Resources